 The cooled cookies should be stored in an airtight container, separated by parchment paper.
-They should be kept in a cool dry area and will last up to five to seven days.
+They should be kept in a cool dry area and will last up to five days.

 They can also be frozen, make sure they are completely cooled and place in a freezer safe bag or container.
 They will keep up to two to three months in the freezer if properly stored.

 Be sure to take them out of the container or bag and let sit at room temperature, so that condensation doesn’t form and make them soggy.

 So if you are a lemon lover like us, why not give these Lemon Sugar Cookies a try and let me know.
 Enjoy!